-The registered office address and principal place of business of the Parent Company is at Penthouse Bldg.
+The registered office address and principal place of business of the Parent Company and its subsidiaries (collectively referred to as the Group) is at Penthouse Bldg.
 3, Sta.
 Lucia Mall, Marcos Highway cor.
 Imelda Avenue, Cainta, Rizal.

-The Parent Company is 80.77% owned by Sta.
+The Group is 80.77% owned by Sta.
 Lucia Realty and Development Inc. (SLRDI or the Ultimate Parent Company).